© 2018 Gwen Dewar, Ph.D., all rights reserved

 Studies suggest that some kids might begin telling prosocial lies during the preschool years.
 But the experiments can be hard to interpret, because they don’t always pinpoint a child’s motive for lying.

-On closer examination, it appears true, selfless, prosocial lying hasn't been well-established in preschool children.
+On closer examination, it appears that true, selfless, prosocial lying hasn’t been well-established in preschool children.

 Here’s a look at several key experiments.